fanesz/Advance-Auth/README.md

 - Action termination if the JWT token stored in the client's browser is stolen and used by a different IP Address or Device, along with email notifications.
 - Password reset with a reset link sent via email with a 10-minute time limit for using the reset token and a limit of 3 request attempts with a 10-minute cooldown.
 - Automatic database migration by GORM using models.
+- Account Validator - Users can still log in, but they will have a label 'is_verified.'
+Users can resend the verification token to their email with a limit of 3 times per day.

 ## Error Code
 Equipped with Response Error Codes used in the API Response when an error occurs: